 How to watch the Eurovision Song Contest from the US

 If you're in the US things are a little trickier.
-In 2018 cable channel Logo broadcast the show, but it's decided not to renew the rights for 2019, once again leaving the show without an American home.
+In 2018 cable channel Logo broadcast the show, but it's decided not to renew the rights, once again leaving the show without an American home.

 With that in mind, the best option to watch Eurovision in the US is to install a VPN, which you can use to watch the whole thing online on the BBC website.
 Our usual VPN recommendation is NordVPN, which has a good balance of price, reliability, and features, but check out our full guide to the best VPN for streaming if you want to consider other options.

 How to vote in the Eurovision Song Contest

-If the show uses the same system as last year, the easiest way to vote for your favourite act in the Eurovision Song Contest is by downloading the app onto your smartphone or tablet.
+If the show uses the same system as it did in 2019, the easiest way to vote for your favourite act in the Eurovision Song Contest is by downloading the app onto your smartphone or tablet.
 It's available from Google Play, the iOS App Store and the Windows Store, and it's free to download.

 Once you've got the app, you'll be able to find out more about the participants from the countries taking part, and you'll also be able to find out the latest Eurovision news.